 Without any further delays,

-I’m extremely passionate about flat-pen calligraphy, particularly all of the different styles of Blackletter calligraphy.
+I’m extremely passionate about flat-pen calligraphy, particularly all the different styles of Blackletter calligraphy.

-Today, I’d like to teach you everything you need to know to get started with one of the most prominent styles of Blackletter; Fraktur.
+Today, I’d like to teach you everything you need to know to start with one of the most prominent styles of Blackletter; Fraktur.

 Fraktur is one of the four core styles of blackletter.